-Happy Sunday!
-I’m sitting here with a glass of wine scrolling though pictures of trips that Andrew and I have taken, while he cooks from Mastering the Art of French Cooking and I thought why not share some of the things we love about Paris!
+Happy Wednesday!
+I’m sitting here with a glass of Beaujolais Nouveau wine scrolling though pictures from the trip to Paris that Andrew and I took last month, and I thought why not share some of the things we love about Paris!
 I adore France and Paris is such a magical city.
 Andrew and I went there for the first time in 2015 and we fell in love with the city and with France overall.
-Here are a few of our Paris tips for you!
+Since our first trip, we have visited the City of Lights three other times, here are a few of our Paris tips for you!

 Or at the very least explore the area, it’s a very bohemian neighborhood with lovely shops, cafes, and artists everywhere.
 We stayed right on Rue Lepic in a tiny apartment that made us feel like we were part of the neighborhood, not tourists in a hotel.
 It was our first Airbnb experience and now we’re hooked!